Gorjess/LeetCode/README.md

 # LeetCode
-my own impl for every exercise in LeetCode
+my own impl for exercises in LeetCode